 Job vacancies in Spain

 Spain, along with Greece and Portugal, is one of the countries with the lowest rates of available jobs.
-However, sectors where you are most likely to find opportunities include the services sector, IT, engineering, finance and healthcare.
+However, sectors where you’re most likely to find opportunities include the services sector, IT, engineering, finance, and healthcare.
 Job openings in the fields may depend on specialist knowledge, for example, tax experts needed in the finance sector.

 Vacancies also vary greatly across the different Spanish regions.
 You can find details of what’s available for each region on the EURES job mobility portal.

 For English-speaking jobs in Spain, seasonal work in the tourist trade and teaching English in Spain are both popular sources of employment for foreigners, as are services catering to the large expat populations along Spain’s coastal regions and in major cities, such as Madrid, Barcelona, and Seville.
 Otherwise, Spanish is typically a job requirement.

 Job salaries in Spain